 If a client subscribes to a topic on a broker with QoS level 1 and if a message is published to that topic, then the broker sends that message to all the clients and expects a PUBACK message from the client.
 This ensures that the subscribing client receives all the messages that is published to that topic.

-In both cases, if the sender does not recieve a PUBACK message within some amount of time, the message is republished to the recipients with a duplicate flag(DUP).
-The DUP flag is not processed by the client or the broker but can be used based on your requirement in your program.
+In both cases, if the sender does not receive a PUBACK message within some amount of time, it will republish the original message to the recipients with a duplicate flag(DUP).
+The DUP flag is not processed by the client or the broker but can be used based in your program to handle duplicate message.

-While QoS level 1 guarantees that the message is being received, it can create duplicate messages.
-This service level is slower than Level 0.
+While QoS level 1 guarantees that the message is being received, it can cause duplicate messages to get republished if the PUBACK is not recieved on time.
+QoS Level 1 is slower than Level 0.

 This service level should used if: